DerekHs/Interactive-Simulated-Annealing/README.md

 We calculate the probability that we will accept an inferior state using the following function:

--- e^((neighbor_goodness - current_goodness)/T)
+**e^((neighbor_goodness - current_goodness)/T)**

--- Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness) -- And how the value of this function is always less than 1 when (neighbor_goodness < current_goodness)
+Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness)

+And how the value of this function is always less than 1 when (neighbor_goodness < current_goodness)

-Using a random number generator, we can convert this probability into a definite "yes" or a "no".
-Will I accept this inferior state, or will I stay in my current state?
+Using a random number generator, we can convert this probability into a definite "yes" or a "no" choice.

+Then we have our temperature decay by multiplying it by some number less than 1 each iteration.
+In this case, we multiplied by 0.99.